-Generational genetics play a large part in the development of the size, color, coat texture, of your Corgis fur.
-That is why established breeders who have show quality Corgis do a lot of research and are very particular in pairing males and females and can be the reason their puppies may be so expensive.
+Generational genetics play a large part in the development of the size, color, and coat texture, of your Corgis fur.
+That is why established breeders who have show quality Corgis do a lot of research and are very particular in pairing males and females which can be the reason their puppies may be so expensive.

 Keeping your Corgis tail well-groomed is mostly going to be regular brushing as well as using a de-shedding tool.
 It’s important that you keep it well brushed so that it stays free from dirt, burs, or other debris that tends to collect in a Corgi that likes to play outside.